Office Manager – Innovators Program

 The position reports to the Director of assigned campus and provides administrative and operational support to the Deans.

 This role of the Office Manager for the Summer Institute for the Gifted Innovators Program is to provide administrative and operational support to all staff, students, and the program.

-- Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Residential Employee Manual, and the SIG Code of Professional Conduct.
+- Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Innovators Employee Manual, and the SIG Code of Professional Conduct.

 - Implements the organization and set-up of the office, as well as set-up and unpacking of all session materials and supplies.

 - Sets-up, attends, and participates in the staff orientations prior to student arrival.